 With millions of workers creating a virtual office in their homes, managers and employees alike must ask this question:

 Is working overtime a good thing amidst the pandemic?

 While overtime work has many benefits for both the employee and employer, it is important to know when to draw the line between opportunity and exploitation.
 In this post, we’re going to explore the factors that make after-hours work beneficial and what pushes it to become abusive.

 As long as employment laws are followed, working overtime can bring various benefits for both the employer and employee.
 Here are some of the factors that make it advantageous for anyone:

 Most of us cannot go out anyway because bars are closed and the threat of the virus is still out there.
 So, there’s no need to feel bad about those wasted Tinder matches.
 With nothing better to do, you might as well do some overtime work.
 Of course, a bigger paycheck can be the extra push you need to choose your workspace over your Netflix account.
-For instance, in California, non-exempt employees get to earn 1.5 times their regular wage for every working hour that exceeds the 40-hour workweek.
+For instance, in California, non-exempt employees get to earn 1.5 times their regular wage if they’ve been working overtime, being compensated for every hour exceeding the 40-hour workweek.